 Step 1: Remove handlebar grips

 We first need to remove the handlebar grips.
-Do this by firmly gripping the grip with continuing rotating movements back-and-forth take it off.
+Do this by firmly gripping the grip with continuing rotating movements back-and-forth.
 If you need excessive force to do this, you might wonder if the grip is really all that loose.

 There’s no need to clean the handlebar afterwards.
 This would only reduce the friction between the handlebar and the grip.
 And more friction means the grip is less likely to come off once we’ve reinstalled it.